taskcluster/slugid/README.md

 5](http://tools.ietf.org/html/rfc4648#section-5)).

 Slugs are url-safe base64 encoded v4 uuids, stripped of base64 `=` padding.
+They are generated with the [uuid package](https://www.npmjs.com/package/uuid) which is careful to use a cryptographically strong random number generator on platforms that make one available.

 There are two methods for generating slugs - `slugid.v4()` and `slugid.nice()`.